COSC3020/isomorphism-nodes-connectivity-kkrweb/README.md

 Last Edited: 17 April 2025

-Feedback Request 1 Date: X
+Feedback Request 1 Date: 17 April 2025

 //

-Response: WIP
+Response:

 Per in-class definition: Isomorphic - Two graphs are isomorphic if they have the same structure (ignoring vertex names)